QwikDev/qwik/packages/qwik/src/core/readme.md

 This means that `foo$(arg0)` and `foo($(arg0))` are equivalent with respect to Qwik Optimizer.
 The former is just a shorthand for the latter.

-For example these function call are equivalent:
+For example, these function calls are equivalent:

 - `component$(() => {...})` is same as `onRender($(() => {...}))`

 <docs code="./examples.tsx#implicit$FirstArg"/>

-@param fn - function that should have its first argument automatically `$`.
+@param fn - a function that should have its first argument automatically `$`.
 @alpha

 # `qrl`